 If the group Hosting CSE gets no response before the Result Expiration Timestamp expiry, then the Hosting CSE shall return error with the Response Status Code parameter set as "GROUP_MEMBERS_NOT_RESPONDED".
 Otherwise, the group Hosting CSE shall return successful the Response Status Code parameter value “OK” regardless of the requested operation.
 Note that the “OK” successful Response Status Code parameter is set regardless of the Response Status Code parameter value in each response primitive from the group member(s).

+When aggregating notifications the group hosting CSE, upon receiving the first notification, shall use the notificationAggregation attribute and wait until the number of notifications has been received or until the duration time has elapsed, whichever comes first, and send a Notify primitive containing the aggregatedNotification data object defined in Table 7.5.1.1-2.
+If the notifyAggregation attribute is not specified in the <group> resource then the group hosting CSE shall use the currentNrOfMembers attribute of the <group> and a duration specified by the M2M Service Provider instead of the number and duration of the notifyAggregation attribute.

 If any of the parameter mentioned above are missing from the request, the group hosting CSE shall determine the time to respond using its local Policy.

 -----------------------End of change 2-------------------------------------------